JohanVanslembrouck/corolib/studies/final_suspend/Avoiding_memory_leaks.md

 #### Multi-threaded applications

 The approach described in the previous two sections avoided the memory leaks from the original implementation.
-However, applications where the resumption took place from a separate thread are now unstable.
+However, applications where the resumption takes place from a separate thread are now unstable.
 Making them behave correctly would require the use of std::atomic (and possibly also mutexes) for all data members that can be accessed from multiple threads.

 This approach has not been implemented yet.
-One reason is that the preferred implementation should avoid the overhead of std::atomic and mutexes in single-thread applications.
+One reason is that the preferred implementation should avoid the overhead of std::atomic and mutexes in single-threaded applications.

 ### Using symmetric transfer: await_suspend() returns std::coroutine_handle<>